equipmegmbh/engineering-tasks/README.md

 - Distributed systems, queues, gRPC and messaging
 - Hosting, docker, configuration management, kubernetes
 - Infrastructure, DNS, TLS, Load balancing
+- Testing, unit tests, integration tests, end-to-end tests, code coverage, code quality

 # Template project & tasks

 The template project serves the purpose of presenting various tasks for the candidate.
 The candidate can decide which tasks they want to work on.
 None of the tasks are mandatory.
 Also, the project can be used by the candidate to present specific concepts or solution approaches.

+## Projects

+The template project consists of the following projects:

+- .net: Contains the template project based on the .NET Framework 7.0
+- node: Contains the template project based on nodejs >= 18.17.0

+Both projects contain the following folders:

+- api: Contains the api project
+- client: Contains the frontend project
+- test: Contains the test project
+- docs: Contains the documentation
+- database: Contains the data model and the data access layer

 ## Tasks